szpajder/libacars/README.md

 ## Credits and thanks

-I hereby express my gratitude to everybody who helped with the development and testing of dumpvdl2.
+I hereby express my gratitude to everybody who helped with the development and testing of libacars.
 Special thanks go to:

 - Fabrice Crohas
 - Dick van Noort
 - acarslogger
+- Michał Miszewski

 ## Licenses